 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

 It's imperative that your solar installer has the proper licensing.
-This helps ensure that the work is done properly using the most up-to-date installation methods.
-In Illinois, the state Commerce Commission licenses distributed generation energy contractors, including solar contractors.
+This ensures that the work is done correctly using current installation best practices.
+In Illinois, the state Commerce Commission issues licenses to distributed generation energy contractors, including solar installers.

-High-quality solar installations should have robust workmanship and performance guarantees.
-The workmanship guarantee covers any installation issues like poor alignment, cracks in the panels, or poor wiring.
-The output warranty guarantees an energy generation baseline.
-Strong guarantees reflect a solar provider's faith in its installations.
+Quality solar installations should have comprehensive workmanship and performance guarantees.
+The workmanship guarantee covers any installation problems such as cracks in the panels, poor alignment, or poor wiring.
+The performance guarantee ensures a specific energy output level.
+Strong guarantees indicate that a solar installer has faith in its installations.

-The cost of home solar panels in Chicago Ridge depends on several factors, including the size of the system and the type of panels you'll use.
-Generally speaking, a complete solar energy system will cost $3,760 per kilowatt, not including preliminary work, labor, or permit fees.
+The cost of home solar panels in Chicago Ridge will depend on several factors, including your system's expected capacity and the type of panels you'll use.
+Generally speaking, a complete solar energy system could range from $3,760 per kilowatt, not including permit fees, labor, or preliminary work.
 Most solar systems in Chicago Ridge are 6.4 kilowatts, and the typical Chicago Ridge homeowners spends $16,818 after accounting for federal tax refunds.
 Some homeowners may prefer leasing their solar panels to reduce upfront costs.

 Incentive Amount: